 Over the next 25 years, the most significant driver of rising long-term federal spending is the aging of America’s population, as the number of people age 65 or older will increase much faster than the working-age population.
-This stems from both the aging of the large baby boom generation (those born in the post-World War II period of 1946 to 1964) as well as from increases in life expectancy.
+This stems from both the aging of the large Baby Boom Generation (those born in the post-World War II period of 1946 to 1964) as well as from increases in life expectancy.

 Increasing Longevity: Not only will the number of older Americans increase, but they are also expected to live longer in retirement.
-Overall life expectancy among Americans who live to 65 has risen from 79 in 1940 to 85 in 2018.
-Over the next 30 years, the number of people age 85 or older will almost triple.
-Looking forward, Americans are projected to live even longer and improvements in life expectancy are expected to continue.
+Overall life expectancy among Americans who live to age 65 has risen significantly over the past several decades.
+As these aging and longevity trends continue, the number of people age 85 and older is expected to triple over the next 30 years.

-These clear demographic trends are already putting pressure on the federal budget, threatening the sustainability of vital programs benefitting older and vulnerable Americans.
+These demographic trends are already putting pressure on the federal budget, threatening the sustainability of vital programs benefitting older and vulnerable Americans.

 The second major driver of America’s long-term fiscal challenges is our inefficient healthcare system.
 America has one of the most wasteful healthcare systems among advanced nations.
 Combined with the demographic realities of a rapidly growing elderly population, America’s healthcare system leaves us with an unsustainable fiscal future.
-Not only will more Americans qualify for federal healthcare programs like Medicare and Medicaid, in coming years, but older people, on average, need more healthcare.
+Not only will more Americans qualify for federal healthcare programs like Medicare and Medicaid, in the coming years, but older people, on average, need more healthcare.
 Consequently, without reform, the federal budget will bear rapidly growing healthcare bills.

 Put simply, we are paying more than other countries, but we aren’t seeing better results.
 Healthcare experts have estimated that 30 percent of our total healthcare spending goes to unnecessary, ineffective, inefficient, overpriced, and wasteful services.
 And healthcare spending is projected to keep rising — faster than inflation, wages, or the overall economy.
 Not only does the system result in health outcomes that are generally no better for patients, but its inefficiency also creates enormous challenges for the U.S. economy and federal government.

-The growth in healthcare costs per person has moderated in the last few years, but it is uncertain how long this welcome trend will continue.
-Despite the slowdown, the Centers for Medicare and Medicaid Services projects that total spending for healthcare will climb to 19 percent of GDP in 2025.
-According to CBO, spending on the major federal healthcare programs will rise from 5.2 percent of GDP in 2018 to 6.7 percent of GDP in 2028 — and then continue climbing to 9.2 percent of GDP in 2048 — an increase of about 75 percent between 2018 and 2048.
+The growth in healthcare costs per person has slowed in the last few years, but it is uncertain how long this welcome trend will continue.
+Despite the slowdown, the Centers for Medicare and Medicaid Services projects that total spending for healthcare will climb to 19 percent of gross domestic product (GDP) in 2025.
+According to the Congressional Budget Office, spending on the major federal healthcare programs will rise from 5.2 percent of GDP in 2019 to 6.8 percent of GDP in 2029 — and then continue climbing to 9.2 percent of GDP in 2048 — an increase of about 75 percent between 2019 and 2048.
 That’s faster than the growth of any other major category of the budget except net interest on the debt.